 The change in lifestyle did not happen overnight I did a lot of searching, researching, reading books, glucose testing, and watching videos of diabetes.
 I know more on the subject of diabetes than most doctors and health practitioners.
 Furthermore, I am now an expert on controlling type 2 diabetes naturally.

 A benefit of this education is that you should be able to go shopping and buy natural delicious food and cook it yourself.
 When you go to a restaurant, you do not know what they are putting in the foods.
 Have a look at some of the reality shows on TV.
 In addition, I cook all of my food and feed it to the dog too.
 Furthermore, no more canned or processed food for my family.

 I am a carb counter which has led me to write this post.
 You can help yourself by following these 4 points and take action.
 The biggest step will be the adjustment to the LCHF diet and cut as much sugar from your diet as possible.
 To the point where you do not intake any sugar if I can do it so can you.
 Instead of a bag of potato chips or a cup of strawberry yogurt.
 Then, have a stick of celery.

 Finally, no one is going to help you manage your diabetes.
 You must take the initiative to educate yourself and then take action.
 Change your lifestyle get into a routine and the sooner you do it, the sooner you get rid of type 2 diabetes.
 If you do not, then you will die a slow and painful death from diabetes.
 Do you want that?
 Of course not.
 So, I urge you to take action.
-Then, go see your doctor and get your Hemoglobin A1c tested and test your blood glucose daily.
-Lastly, if you are not sure, test your blood glucose again.
+Then, go see your doctor and get a blood work up.
+Lastly, The minimum tests would include ALT, A1c, fasting insulin, fasting glucose, triglycerides, and HDL.

 Please get this message out to as many people as possible.
 I believe educated people can take action to help themselves and others.
 I help and educate type 2 diabetics.